The ancestors of the Ranckend family come from the ancient Scottish kingdom of Dalriada. The family name comes from the personal name Randolph,

 Early Notables of the Ranckend family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Ranckend Notables in all our PDF Extended History products and printed products wherever possible.
+Alexander Ramkins (c.1672-1719) was a Scottish adherent of James II, born...
+Another 31 words (2 lines of text) are included under the topic Early Ranckend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ranckend family to Ireland